Table of contents

 Tax app overview

 Zuora’s Tax app offers a pre-built integration that can efficiently deal with various tax types and rules.
-The Tax app connects you to the tax providers that hold the up-to-date tax rate data for numerous sales tax jurisdictions globally and eliminates the need for manual updates.
+The Tax app connects you to the tax vendors that hold the up-to-date tax rate data for numerous sales tax jurisdictions globally and eliminates the need for manual updates.
 You can use the Liquid Template Language to customize templates.
-The customization allows the dynamically created requests to be sent to your tax provider in order to automatically calculate the correct tax rates for invoices, with various account tax conditions, customer locations, and tax types and rules taken into consideration.
+The customization allows the dynamically created requests to be sent to your tax vendor in order to automatically calculate the correct tax rates for invoices, with various account tax conditions, customer locations, and tax types and rules taken into consideration.
 With this app, Zuora makes it easier to integrate your existing tax services with our world-class subscription relationship management solutions.

 - Ability to generate custom tax requests.